Updated January 2023

 Health Canada has identified a serious need for mental health training in this area to better understand the nature of concurrent disorders and how to treat them.

-Explore the Community Mental Health & Addictions Certificate offered at Kompass.
-Training is delivered online, and taught by highly experienced mental health professionals.
+Explore the Community Mental Health & Addictions certificate offered from Kompass.
+Training is delivered online and taught by highly experienced mental health professionals.